bioidiap/bob.bio.base/doc/annotators.rst

 It is often required to annotate the biometric samples before running experiments.
-This often happens in face biometrics where each face is detected and location of landmarks on the face is saved prior to running experiments.
+This often happens in face biometrics where each face is detected and the location of landmarks on the face is saved before running experiments.

 To facilitate the process of annotating a new database, this package provides a command-line script: